FSDonnelly/CLI-App/README.md

 Instructions

-To run the challenge #1 type "node bamazonCustomer.js" in the terminal.
+#To run the challenge #1 type "node bamazonCustomer.js" in the terminal.
+#To run the challenge #2 type "node bamazonManger.js" in the terminal.

 Challenge #1: Customer View (Minimum Requirement)